Firms To Watch: Energy litigation: oil and gas

 Work highlights

-• Representing Occidental Chemical Corporation in a suit filed in June 2018 by which the company is seeking contributions from more than 100 defendants for -among other costs-: the $165m Occidental agreed to spend to design the dredge-and-cap remedy required by the Environmental Protection Agency (EPA) to remediate pollution in the eight miles of the lower Passaic River.
+• Representing Occidental Chemical Corporation in a suit filed in June 2018, in which Occidental is seeking contribution from more than 100 defendants for, among other costs, the $165 million Occidental has agreed to spend to design the dredge-and-cap remedy for the Environmental Protection Agency (EPA).

 King & Spalding LLP